-Startups require a lot of investments, including a strong marketing strategy and effective tools to bring this strategy to life.
-Without a doubt, one of the top channels that can raise your business to the next level is email.
+Startups require a lot of investment, including a strong marketing strategy and effective tools to bring this strategy to life.
+Without a doubt, one of the top channels that can take your business to the next level is email.

 According to the statistics, email is the most effective channel when it comes to

 In this article, we’ll guide you through email marketing for startups.
 We’ll show you a bunch of email examples from real startups and explain how to go from receiving your first subscriber to sending out regular email campaigns.

 The most valuable asset of a startup is people — prospects, existing customers, and investors — as these groups help a new business grow faster by purchasing its products and spreading information about it.
 That is why you should focus on attracting more people to your mailing list.

 No matter how tempting it may look, don’t buy a mailing list as it may pose a big risk for your startup’s reputation, and here’s why:

 - GDPR and other email spam laws and regulations may be violated resulting in large penalties;

 - spam traps can appear in purchased mailing list, lowering your sender reputation and eventually getting you blacklisted as a sender.